patchew-project/qemu/docs/devel/qom.rst

 If it does not operate on an object instance, it is dubbed *class method*.

 Methods cannot be overloaded.
-That is, the #ObjectClass and method name uniquely identity the function to be called; the signature does not vary except for trailing varargs.
+That is, the `ObjectClass` and method name uniquely identity the function to be called; the signature does not vary except for trailing varargs.

 Methods are always *virtual*.
-Overriding a method in
-#TypeInfo.class_init of a subclass leads to any user of the class obtained
-via OBJECT_GET_CLASS() accessing the overridden function.
+Overriding a method in `TypeInfo`.class_init of a subclass leads to any user of the class obtained via OBJECT_GET_CLASS() accessing the overridden function.
 The original function is not automatically invoked.
 It is the responsibility of the overriding class to determine whether and when to invoke the method